Silas Titus: Civil War

-In July 1862 Titus took a leave of absence due to poor health and returned to his home in Syracuse.
-While he was home recovering he was appointed colonel of the new 122nd New York State Volunteer Regiment, by the governor of New York.
+In July 1862, Titus took a leave of absence due to poor health and returned to his home in Syracuse.
+While he was recovering at home, he was appointed colonel of the newly formed 122nd New York State Volunteer Regiment by the governor of New York.
 The 122nd regiment joined the Army of the Potomac in September 1862 at Sharpsburg on the final day of the Battle of Antietam.
 Three months after Antietam, with Titus in command, the 122nd found themselves supporting the Pennsylvania Reserves in the assault on Fredericksburg Heights.
 The regiment spent four hours under artillery fire with only four men wounded at the end of the day.

-In the summer of 1863, the 122nd New York was part of First Brigade, Third Division, Sixth Corps.
-The night of July 1, the 6th corps marched from Manchester along the Baltimore Pike towards Gettysburg.
+In the summer of 1863, the 122nd New York was part of the First Brigade, Third Division, Sixth Corps.
+The night of July 1, the 6th Corps marched from Manchester along the Baltimore Pike towards Gettysburg.
 As the regiment crossed the Pennsylvania - Maryland line, the regimental flag unfurled to the breeze and the drum corps played "Yankee Doodle".
 At about 4 o'clock the corps reached the Gettysburg battlefield where they were held in reserve for the night to allow the tired troops some much needed sleep.
 With Titus in command, the regiment was engaged in the Battle of Gettysburg on the Morning of July 3 on the north side of the battlefield in the area of Cemetery Hill and Culps Hill.
-In the afternoon of July 3 the 122nd NY was held in reserve behind the Union right during Pickett's charge.
+In the afternoon of July 3 the 122nd NY was held in reserve behind the Union right during Pickett's Charge.

 Shortly after Gettysburg, Titus was ordered to serve as Provost Marshal of the General Court Marshal in Trenton, New Jersey.
-After serving one year as a member of the court martial he resigned and returned to Syracuse.
-At the battle of Williamsburg a Virginian State flag was captured by Peck's Brigade and was kept by Colonel Titus for several years after the war.
+After serving one year as a member of the court-martial, he resigned and returned to Syracuse.
+At the Battle of Williamsburg, a Virginia State flag was captured by Peck's Brigade and was kept by Colonel Titus for several years after the war.
 Col. Titus' son Silas Wright Titus took the flag back to Virginia and presented it to "those entitled to receive it".

-During the war Titus was a regular correspondent to the Syracuse Daily Courier & Union newspaper, where, under the nom de plume Scimetar, he wrote several lively letters concerning the war under the heading 'On the Warpath'.
+During the war, Titus was a regular correspondent to the Syracuse Daily Courier & Union newspaper, where, under the nom de plume Scimetar, he wrote several lively letters concerning the war under the heading 'On the Warpath'.

 Postbellum activities

 In the late 1890s, Titus lived with his son Silas Wright Titus in Brooklyn, New York.

-In 1899 a fire was caused in his son's home by Colonel Titus smoking on the couch.
-Titus was dragged to safety by his daughter-in-law, however, he died two weeks later on October 4.
-He is buried along with his wife Eliza and two of his three children in St. Agnes Cemetery in Syracuse.
+In 1899, a fire was caused in his son's home by Colonel Titus smoking on the couch.
+Titus was dragged to safety by his daughter-in-law; however, he died two weeks later on October 4.
+He is buried along with his wife, Eliza, and two of his three children in St. Agnes Cemetery in Syracuse.